maristie/maristie.github.io/_posts/2021-08-31-Reflections-on-State-Led-Systems.md

 Freedom is scarce.
 It was not until recent hundreds of years that people began to consider the concept of liberty in a systematic manner, let alone establishment of a real working system.
 In mature and immature democracies, liberty is implemented in different dimensions and to different degrees.
 For other countries, they have yet to take a first step.
 However, state-led systems are often a potential threat to political and economic liberty in many pernicious ways in both of them.
 Fortunately, our predecessors have conducted many useful systematic analyses of them, leaving invaluable legacies for us.
 The ideas have proved to be extremely instructive and inspiring, and I hope they will be clear through this article now.

 Let me quote [the words from Benjamin Franklin](https://founders.archives.gov/documents/Franklin/01-06-02-0107#BNFN-01-06-02-0107-fn-0005-ptr) as a final remark:
-> Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety.
+> Those who would give up **essential Liberty**, to purchase a little temporary Safety, deserve neither Liberty nor Safety.